bmbruno/SitecoreSpark.Blaze.ItemExtensions/README.md

 ## Getting Started

 Include the `SitecoreSpark.Blaze.ItemExtensions.cs` file in your solution and ensure it compiles with the rest of your code.

-Use the extensions to help map fields to your POCO models.
+Don't forget to add a `@using` directive to the files that need to use the extension methods.

 For example, take the following component data template in Sitecore: